 All transactions relating to car rentals may result in a hold for that amount of funds for up to sixty (60) days.

-Each time a Cardholder uses the Card or Virtual Card, Customer authorizes us to reduce the value available in the Account by the amount of the transaction and any applicable fees.
+Each time a Cardholder uses the Debit Card, Customer authorizes us to reduce the value available in the Account by the amount of the transaction and any applicable fees.
 A Cardholder is not allowed to exceed the available amount in the Account through an individual transaction or a series of transactions.
 Nevertheless, if a transaction exceeds the balance of the funds available in the Account, Customer shall remain fully liable to us for the amount of the transaction and any applicable fees.
-See paragraph 8 of Section C ("No Overdrafts") for additional details if the Account balance becomes negative.
+See paragraph 8 of Section C (“No Overdrafts”) for additional details if the Account balance becomes negative.

 Neither Customer nor a Cardholder has the right to stop payment on any purchase or payment transaction originated by use of the Card or Virtual Card.
 If a Cardholder authorizes a transaction and then fails to make a purchase of that item as planned, the approval may result in a hold for that amount of funds for up to sixty (60) days.

 At any time, Account Owner may cancel a Fixed Value Card by providing notice to [us or] Bento.
 If there are any funds remaining on the Fixed Value Card, those funds will be immediately transferred back to the Account.

 Transactions Made In Foreign Currencies